The best Linux server distros make it simple and easy to run stable and reliable servers for your home or business.

 Fedora CoreOS ships with both docker and podman installed and is available in three different release streams, Stable, Testing and Next.
 All streams release various images.
 Besides the images for bare metal and various virtualized environments, you also get cloud launchable images for Amazon Web Services (AWS) and Google Cloud Platform (GCP), along with images for all the popular cloud operators such as Azure, OpenStack, Vultr, DigitalOcean, and more.

 More Linux server distros to consider

 There are a small number of Linux distros commonly used for internet servers, and although we've covered the main contenders above, there are a couple more definitely worth considering according to your circumstances:

 Red Hat is the big brother to Fedora and CentOS, designed specifically for commercial deployment in enterprise environments.
-It's still open source but requires a proprietary licence for use.
-Red Hat have been established for a long time, and while licencing fees might put some people off, a lot of businesses equate that with a guarantee of support, reliability, and quality.
+It's still open source but requires a proprietary license for use.
+Red Hat have been established for a long time, and while licensing fees might put some people off, a lot of businesses equate that with a guarantee of support, reliability, and quality.